-If you’re over 19:
+If you’re under 19:

-- Students aged 19+: £5,421
+- Students aged 19 and over: £5,421

 - International students: £9,000

-Extended Diplomas (Two year course)
+Extended Diplomas (two-year course)

-- Students aged 19+: £4,291 per year
+- Students aged 19 and over: £4,291 per year

-- International students: £6,283 per year
+- International students: £6,300 per year

 Any financial support awarded is subject to students complying with the Code of Conduct as set out in the Student Handbook.

-There are two types of bursary as below and for both types students are assessed according to individual need (evidence of financial circumstances must be provided):
+There are two types of bursary as below and for both types, students are assessed according to individual need (evidence of financial circumstances must be provided):